itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 I’m currently working on Aesthetic Art, a custom gift ecommerce startup
+🔭 I’m currently working on Bookaholic, a Metaverse startup, essentially the world's first virtual library

-🌱 I’m currently learning data science & machine learning with Python
+🌱 I’m currently into AI and Web3

 💬 Ask me about anything you want ;)